victorioussolutionsltd/turbo_categories/README.md

 I removed unnecessary code and set up the configuration.
 I also moved files from another repository into this one and created a Dockerfile, making it easy to compose a container.
 For development purposes, it’s beneficial to separate controlling the container from running the project, but this can be combined if needed.

 Also, for the simplicity, quick and effective run of this application .env files are checked in (normally bad practise).

+The code was written using Visual Studio Code (Version: 1.103.1) with GitHub Copilot, Chrome browser, on Apple M2 Max machine.

+I used Copilot's suggestions, but also asked the question how the docker-compose.yml from another repository should be integrated, and whether it is good practice to put it in the root folder.

+I also used nestJS CLI to generate a new module.

 ### **Features**